JinzhaoTian/JzMT/README.md

-# JzRM
+# JzMT

-A remote markdown note software in web.
+An Out of The Box Markdown noTe in Web.

 ## Getting Started